The Best Home Security Cameras of 2024

 - No smart platform integrations

 The SimpliSafe outdoor camera supports the same feature in conjunction with facial recognition.
 So anytime a stranger approaches your house, SimpliSafe will proactively protect it.
-So yeah, the SimpliCam is our top pick, but its siblings are also awesome.
+Outdoor monitoring requires a pricier monitoring plan though (starting at $49.99 per month).
+If that’s in your budget, great; if not, the $31.99 Core plan will do just fine.

 -